pink-junkjard/hyperfiddle/README.md

 ![](https://i.imgur.com/mq6KaTv.png)

 **If we had a general purpuse data server, we would not see this O(n) growth in boilerplate, but alas!** The failure to generalize is a manifestation of the object/relational impedance mismatch and is inherent to the relational model.
+Attempts to solve the mismatch, generally with Object/Relational Mappers (ORM), have lead to never ending flame wars and statements like "ORMs are the Vietnam of Computer Science", and [MongoDB](https://www.google.com/search?q=mongodb+site:reddit.com/r/programming).

 ### Key insight

 Our thesis is that by leveraging full-stack immutability from database to frontend, we can build a fully-general solution that is correct, consistent and yet also maximally performant.

 The key is Datomic, the immutable database.
 Datomic does not have an object/relational impedance mismatch, and thus can be used as the keystone component of a fully general data server.
-A single backend server which can service many frontends, with different data needs, without sacrificing consistency or performance.
 If you'd like to understand this claim, you might start with the [Datomic documentation](http://docs.datomic.com/getting-started/brief-overview.html).
 Henceforth in this document, I take this claim for granted, and will defend it in a separate blog post which isn't yet published.

 ### Implications

-A general backend data server solves performance, async, and failure handling.
+So now we have a single backend server which can service many frontends, with different data needs, without sacrificing consistency or performance.
+What does it mean?

 Performance concerns no longer dictate that we run our application code on the server.
 Security is the only remaining application code that needs to run trusted.
 Datomic includes a way to run a small security kernel inside the database.
 Read security is enforced inside the query process, and write security inside the transactor process.

 All our business rules, our queries and forms and transactions, all things typically done in a backend, now can be pushed into the client (often a web browser).